softmatterlab/SmartTrap/README.md

   - Recommended: Install pytorch with CUDA support,
    - To install cuda on windows <https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/> Install cuda prior to running the install command to automatically install pytorch with cuda support.

 The software needs to know which device is connected to which port.
-To configure this open up the windows device manager to check the COM ports.
+To check this open up the windows device manager to check the COM ports.
-Then change in the config file and insert the appropriate COM ports to have the software automatically connect to the devices.
-Note that port numbers can change if for instance the computer is updated, if that happens just update the config file accordingly.
+Then change in the config.py file and insert the appropriate COM ports to have the software automatically connect to the devices.
+Note that port numbers can change, for instance if the computer is updated, if this happens just update the config file accordingly.

 ### Starting the software
-Once the installation is complete the program is run from the command prompt with the command:
+Once the installation is complete the program is started from the command prompt with the command:
 "python main.py"
 This will start the program and open the graphical user interfaces.
+To run the command ensure that you have the correct python environment and that the command prompt is in the same folder as the software.

 ### Using the interface
 The various controls of the instrument are divided into different by different widgets.
 These are essentially small windows.
 The most central ones are described below.